 “Definitely!
 I have my sights firmly set on the coming season and will go to my limits to get the best out of myself and my body.”

 Christof, we wish you all the best and great success in the next season!
 Thanks for talking to us!

 Athletes rely on medi both while training and competing

 How does a cruciate ligament ruptured occur?
-Diagnosis, therapy and exercises
+Everything on causes, types and therapy options.

 Medical compression stocking for the treatment of postoperative and posttraumatic oedemas